 - Gives a competitive edge over the competitors

 - Relies on everyone working together hence communication is critical

-- Room for mistakes are small as it impacts all the departments or discipline ie electrical, mechanical or software
+- Room for mistakes is small as it impacts all the departments or disciplines involved